 Board of Directors

-Jim has been a member of VRG since 2007 and has served as Web Editor for the VRG Web Presence since 2009.
-Jim is the event Co-Chair along with Cal Trumbo for the Jefferson 500.
+Jim has been a member of VRG since 2007 and served as Web Editor for the VRG Web Presence from 2009 - 2015.
+Jim is the event Co-Chair along with Cal Trumbo for the Jefferson 500 and also serves as a Driving Instructor at the annual spring VRG Drivers School.
+Jim also serves as a member of the VRG Eligibility Committee and is a past Vice-President of VRG.
 He is a founder and past president of the Delmarva Cougar Club, a role which he served in for a decade.
 In his role as cougar club President, he chaired concours judged national shows and numerous regional events.
 He also served on the board of directors of the Cougar Club of America and has owned and restored numerous classic Mercury Cougars.
-Jim races a small production sedan (b-sedan Ford Pinto) and lives in Manassas, Virginia with his wife and two young daughters.
+Jim races a small production sedan (b-sedan Ford Pinto) and lives in Manassas, Virginia with his wife and two daughters.
 He is the Chief of Web Services at the Library of Congress.

 - Jefferson 500 Co-Event Chairman